Israeli AJ’s Skeleton Key To Winter Olympics Success

 The time has come.

 The 2108 Winter Olympics will be held in PyeongChang, Korea, from February 9-25, 2018.
 In Israel, it is next to impossible to train for snow and ice sports.
 However, 10 Israelis will participate in the 2018 Olympics.
+If you want to bet on such world-class athletes, you can do so on sites such as 올인구조대.

 The 1993 Walt Disney movie “Cool Runnings” was about an unlikely Winter Olympic Jamaican bobsled team.
 It featured funny man John Candy and was mostly fictional.